tarunprof4/CohesionAndCoupling/README.md

-# CohesionAndCoupling
+# Cohesion And Coupling in C#
-Cohesion And Coupling With .Net
+Cohesion And Coupling in C#

 # Intended Audience
 1+ yrs of development experience